 Growth outlook: The demand for athletic trainers is expected to increase by 30%, which is much faster than average, by 2020.

 Coaches teach athletes what they need to know to be successful at their sport, prepare them for competition, and guide them through the game, if necessary.

-What they do: When you become a coach, you also become a team leader and a mentor.
+What they do: As a coach, you are both a team leader and a mentor.
 Coaches lead their teams.
 They conduct practices and teach teamwork, sportsmanship, and responsibility.
 Coaches are also responsible for developing strategies to implement during games or matches in order to bring home the win.
 Some coaches also serve as athletic talent scouts or recruiting scouts.
 Many coaches also scout out new talent.

 How to get there: Most coaches enter the field because they want to combine their love for the sport they once played (or still play, as the case may be) with their love for teaching.
 Thus, many coaches are also employed as teachers, since schools tend to favor their own teachers when hiring coaches.
 Those who wish to coach at the secondary or college level will need a bachelor’s degree; aside from these coaching positions, however, there is no degree requirement.

 Most coaches start out as assistants in order to gain the experience needed to become a head coach one day.
-It can takes years—and a winning record or two—to become a head coach.
+It can take years—and a winning record or two—to become a head coach.

 Growth outlook: The growth outlook for coaches is expected to increase by 29% by the year 2020.

-Median annual salary: $31,000 (Note: This figure includes coaches in all sports at all institutions; successful coaches in the major sports, such as football and basketball, at big name schools may earn much higher salaries, up to seven figures.)
+Median annual salary: $31,460 (BLS—Note: This figure includes coaches in all sports at all institutions; successful coaches in the major sports, such as football and basketball, at big name schools may earn much higher salaries, up to seven figures.)

 Fitness directors oversee all aspects and operations of gyms and health clubs.